mengrru/mastodon-on-blog/README.md

 ### Get your number id

+A little complex.

-Open your Mastodon timeline in browser, and click your avatar, then look at address bar you can find the url is `<instance domain>/web/accounts/<number>`, the `<number>` is your number id.
+1. Open your Mastodon timeline in browser, and click your avatar, then press `Ctrl` + `Shift` + `i` to open browser's devtools, and click the `Network` tag.
+2. Refresh the page with the devtools opening, you can see a bunch of things you don't know what they are is loading out on the devtools.
+Click the sub tab `Fetch/XHR`, you can find a string of pure numbers from them, the number is your number id.

 ### Not using iframe